pymc-devs/pymc.io/blog/blog_gsoc_2023.md

 :::
 ::::

-Find out more at [Gabriel's GSOC blog](https://gstechschulte.github.io/cached-blog/).
+Find out more at [Gabriel's GSoC blog](https://gstechschulte.github.io/cached-blog/).

-1. __What motivated you to apply for GSoC with PyMC?__
+1. __What motivated you to apply for the internship with PyMC?__

      A personal objective of mine for 2023  was to begin contributing to open source probabilistic programming libraries to: (1) deepen my knowledge and skill sets within Bayesian statistics and software development, and (2) to “give back” to the PPL open source community after having used the software for the previous 1-2  years, and (3) to meet like minded people within the probabilistic programming field.